locutusjs/locutus/CONTRIBUTING.md

 test/languages/php/array/test-natsort.js
 ```

+By interfacing with Mocha directly you could also enable watch mode by adding `--watch`.

+And there's a way to test functions inside Browsers with watching, via `yarn browser:watch`.

 ## Website Development

 We keep the website in `./website` so it's easy to keep code and website in sync as we iterate.
 For those reading this